Democrats Face a Grueling Two Weeks as Infighting Erupts Over Infrastructure

 So far, Pelosi has been a master of holding the line on crucial votes and has managed to maneuver her team to victories, including on an earlier pandemic relief package that passed with only Democratic votes.
 Now she’s trying again, but the clock is ticking, and $3.5 trillion is an eye-popping sum of money that rivals the spending the United States unleashed to close out World War II.

 Oh, and one more thing: the nation’s credit card is within weeks of becoming maxed out.
 And Republicans say they’re not going to up the limit, leaving Democrats to figure out how to do that at the same time.
 Even though a boost to the debt ceiling will cover money already spent—much of it during the Trump era—the GOP is going to leave Democrats holding this vote alone and won’t “facilitate” any change to D.C.’s borrowing power.
-Which adds one more item to an already tricky list of tasks facing Democrats on the Hill over the next two weeks.
+Which adds another item to the tricky list of tasks facing Democrats on the Hill over the next two weeks.

 Make sense of what matters in Washington.
 Sign up for the daily D.C.
 Brief newsletter.